ArnoldZokas/grunt-ssh-multi-exec/README.md

 ```

 ## Additional Options
-###Limited parallelism
+###Limited Parallelism
 By default, this module will execute commands against all specified hosts all at once.<br />
-Setting `maxDegreeOfParallelism` will split available hosts into multiple batches; each batch no greated than the specified number.<br />
-In this example, hosts will be split into two batched - 2x hosts per batch:
+Setting `maxDegreeOfParallelism` will split available hosts into multiple batches; each batch no greated than the specified number.
+In this example, hosts will be split into two batches with two hosts per batch:
 ```js
 grunt.initConfig({
   'ssh-multi-exec': {